Reconciling scaling of the optical conductivity of cuprate superconductors with Planckian resistivity and specific heat: Study of the Planckian model ( )

 $\gamma=0.577$ is Euler's constant and $\mathrm{Ei}$ is the exponential integral function.
-The function $f_m$ is compared in Fig.~\ref{fig:fig5}(b) with the numerical simulations.
+The function $f_m$ is compared in Fig.~\ref{fig:fig5}\textbf{b} of the main text with the numerical simulations.
 The slight difference is a consequence of using the approximation Eq.~(\ref{eq:sigma23}) for computing the optical mass, not a consequence of approximating the function $S(x)$.